Pichtown History, Family Crest & Coats of Arms

 Early Origins of the Pichtown family

-Another 255 words (18 lines of text) covering the years 1755 and 1836 are included under the topic Early Pichtown History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Pichtown research.
+Another 128 words (9 lines of text) covering the years 1755 and 1836 are included under the topic Early Pichtown History in all our PDF Extended History products and printed products wherever possible.

 Pichtown Spelling Variations

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Pichetone, Pichtone, Pickton, Picton and others.